loicdescotte/loicdescotte.github.io/_posts/2020-12-20-scala-data-validation-zio-prelude.md

  - cats
 ---

-ZIO Validation is a new library made to help functional programming with algebraic constructions in Scala.
+[ZIO Validation](https://github.com/zio/zio-prelude) is a new library made to help functional programming with algebraic constructions in Scala.
 It aims to be simpler and to fit better to the Scala language than Cats and Scalaz.

-Here is a simple data validation example :
+Here is a simple data validation example (using Scala 3 indentation-based syntax) :

 <script src="https://gist.github.com/loicdescotte/7b99d4375615df989ec42d45a4b354f2.js"></script>